Nando Reis: Solo career

 In the same month, it was announced that the singer, together with the band Os Paralamas do Sucesso and singers Paula Toller and Pitty, would take part of a tour promoted by the project Nivea Viva!, which takes place every year and takes artists on Brazilian tours.
 The series of seven shows will pay tribute to Brazilian rock.
 Later in that year it was announced that Reis would guest sing in some songs by American supergroup Levee Walkers, formed by Mike McCready, Duff McKagan (Guns N' Roses/Velvet Revolver) and Barrett Martin (Mad Season/Screaming Trees) – the latter having worked with reis in some of his albums.

 In November 2016, he released his album Jardim-Pomar.
 The cover was drawn by artist Vânia Mignone.
 On September 16 of that year, he released the first single, "Só Posso Dizer".

 In October 2018, he released the single "Rock 'n' Roll".
 Clocking at almost nine minutes, the song features Jack Endino on the guitar and discusses politics, society and the environment.
 On 18 September 2020, he released "Espera a Primavera" (Wait for Spring), featuring Endino, Lulu Santos, Walter Vilaça, Céu and his son Theo.
 The song alludes to a "multi-color love", which according to him is opposed to the "negationist, reductionist and obscurantist" speech that he believes is being put in practice by the Brazilian government.

 In 2021, his EP Duda Beat & Nando Reis (with Duda Beat) and his song "Espera a Primavera" were nominated for the Latin Grammy Award for Best Portuguese Language Contemporary Pop Album and Best Portuguese Language Song, respectively.

 Also in 2021, Reis released two re-recordings of previous hits of his career.
 On 11 June, he released a new version of "Um Tiro no Coração" (feat.
 Pitty), a song originally performed by Sandra de Sá and Cássia Eller.
 On 26 November, he released "Não Vou Me Adaptar", originally recorded by Titãs on the album Televisão (1985) and written by Arnaldo Antunes, who guest performs on the new version.
 Both songs were released in preparation for his Nando Hits tour, which started on 23 December in São Paulo.

+In 2022, he released an album with the Orquestra Petrobras Sinfônica, conducted by Isaac Karabtchevsky, following a 2019 tour that saw them perform in six Brazilian state capitals.